 www.golfcourmayeur.it | +39 0165 89103

-The Golf Course of Courmayeur and Grandes Jorasses was designed and built in the 1930s by Briton Peter Gannon.
-Thanks to the far-sightedness of the Gilberti family it was improved in the 1940s by Henry Cotton and remains open today with his original course setting.
+The Golf Course of Courmayeur and Grandes Jorasses was originally designed and built in the 1930s by British architect Peter Gannon.
+Thanks to the foresight of the Gilberti family, the course was further improved in the 1940s by Henry Cotton, and it remains open today largely in line with his original layout.

 About Courmayeur